 - You caused an accident with serious bodily injuries

-- You caused an accident with fatal injuries
+- You caused an accident with fatal injuries or watson murder

 If you were driving with a passenger under the age of 14 while under the influence of PCP, accompanied by some aggravating factor such as speeding, or you were appreciably impaired or caused an accident, you could face felony child endangerment charges that carries state prison time of up to 6 years.

 To be convicted of a DUID, the DA must show that the drug has impaired you to an appreciable degree and affected your ability to operate a motor vehicle as that of a reasonably prudent, sober and cautious driver.

 The only way to objectively detect the presence of a drug is by a blood or urine test.
 If the officer who stops and detains you has probable cause to believe you were impaired by a drug, then you may be asked to perform certain FST or field sobriety tests.
 If asked to take a breath test that is negative for alcohol, the officer can request that you then submit to a blood test, or urine test under some circumstances, if the officer reasonably believes you are under the influence of a drug.

 If you are 21 or over, not on probation and not a commercial driver, then you have no legal obligation to perform any coordination test requested by a police officer or to answer any questions about alcohol or drug use.
 The officer may still have probable cause to ask that you submit to a blood or urine test based on your driving conduct and overall demeanor, which may include slurred speech, dizziness, confusion, lack of coordination, violent behavior or experiencing hallucinations.